Moduli of $p$-adic representations of a profinite group: Representability of the moduli

 \end{theorem}

-\begin{proof} Since $X$ is smooth and proper it follows that $\Sh^\et(X)$ is $p$-cohomologically compact and $p$-cohomologically perfect.
+\begin{proof} Since $X$ is smooth and proper over an algebraically closed field it follows that $\Sh^\et(X)$ is $p$-cohomologically compact and $p$-cohomologically perfect.
 Therefore, $\PerfSys(X)$ admits a cotangent complex and by restriction so does $\LocSys(X)$.
 Moreover, the tangent complex of $\LocSys(X)$ at the morphism

 can be identified with the mapping space

 We are thus reduced to prove that